asmotor/asmotor/doc/Expressions.md

 ### <a name="m68k"></a> Motorola 68K functions

-The 68K assembler supports an additional function, ```regmask```, that computes the register mask of a register list expressions:
+The 68K assembler supports an additional function, ```regmask```, that computes the register mask of a register list expression:

 ```
 Registers EQU regmask(d0-d1/d7/a6)
 ```

-These masks are useful with a non-standard extension to the MOVEM instruction.
+These masks are useful with a non-standard extension to the ```MOVEM``` instruction.
 The 68K assembler will allow you to specify a register mask instead of a register list expression like this:

 ```
         movem.l #Registers,(sp)+
         movem.l (sp)+,#Registers
 ```

-The same mask can be used in both directions, the assemblers reverses it as necessary.
+The same mask can be used in both directions, the assembler reverses it as required by the ISA.

 ## String expressions